nasa/trick/docs/documentation/building_a_simulation/Environment-Variables.md

 It is possible to instruct all CP functions to skip entire directories using the environment variable TRICK_EXCLUDE.
 Set this variable to a colon separated list of directories which you wish CP to bypass.
 All header files found in TRICK_EXCLUDE will not be processed.
 All source code files found in TRICK_EXCLUDE will not be compiled or linked into the simulation.

+This environment variable does the job of both TRICK_ICG_EXCLUDE and TRICK_SWIG_EXCLUDE simulataneously.

 This feature is useful to bring in packages as a library.

 ### TRICK_ICG_EXCLUDE